-Basic\Wireless
+Basic Wireless

 The wireless section is used to configure the wireless settings for your Access Point.
-Note that changes made in this section will also need to be duplicated on wireless clients that you want connected to your wireless network.
+Note that changes made in this section may also need to be duplicated on wireless clients that you want to connect to your wireless network.